cosmos2718/Kimyubin/index.md

      class="align-right"
      style="width:150px; margin:0 0 10px 20px;"
      alt="Physics cookie">
 I enjoy reading books from a wide range of fields, especially in the natural sciences and SF novels.
-I also love baking, listening to music, drawing, and creating videos.
+I also love baking, listening to music, playing base guitar, and creating videos.
 You can see a photo of the physics cookie I make every year on my birthday.
 <div style="clear: both;"></div>